Rui Hachimura

 Rui Hachimura (八村 塁, Hachimura Rui) is a Japanese professional basketball player for the Los Angeles Lakers of the National Basketball Association (NBA).
-He played college basketball for the Gonzaga Bulldogs and is a member of the Japanese national team.
-He plays both the small forward and power forward positions.
+He played college basketball for the Gonzaga Bulldogs and has played for the Japan national team.
+He plays the power forward position.
 After being selected ninth overall by the Washington Wizards in the 2019 NBA draft, he was named to the NBA All-Rookie Second Team in 2020.

 Born in Toyama Prefecture, Hachimura achieved success at the youth level in Japan, leading Meisei High School to three straight All-Japan High School Tournament titles and being a top player for the Japanese under-17 and under-19 national teams in FIBA competition.
 He joined Gonzaga in 2016 as the fifth Japanese-born men's NCAA Division I player and in 2017 became the first Japanese national to play in the NCAA Division I men's tournament.
 As a sophomore, he earned first-team All-WCC honors.
 He was named a finalist for the Naismith Player of the Year.